WSBT-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

+In 2001, WSBT-TV became the second TV station in Michiana (behind WNDU-TV) to broadcast a digital signal.

 In 2003, WSBT launched a UPN-affiliated digital subchannel (branded as "UPN Michiana") on digital channel 22.2.
 WSBT-DT2 became an independent station in September 2006, when UPN shut down and its programming was merged with that of The WB to form The CW.
 At that point, UPN Michiana was rebranded as SBT2.
-On August 1, 2016, SBT2 became Fox Michiana.
+On August 1, 2016, SBT2 became "Fox Michiana".
 The weather radar channel was discontinued at that time.

 Analog-to-digital conversion

-WSBT-TV shut down its analog signal, over UHF channel 22, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+WSBT-TV shut down its analog signal, over UHF channel 22, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
 The station's digital signal relocated from its pre-transition UHF channel 30 to channel 22 for post-transition operations.